-On Sunday, August 14, 2011, Lansky Bros. unveiled a historical marker at 126 Beale St. to celebrate the history of Lansky Brothers at the original location.
+On Sunday, August 14, 2011, the Lansky Brothers unveiled a historical marker at 126 Beale St. to celebrate the history of Lansky Brothers at the original location.

-In the spring of 2015 Lansky Brothers had a grand opening of a new store, located on Second and Beale St., only a few steps away from the original Lansky Brothers location on Beale.
-A visit to the store is like stepping back into history as you observe the photos and memorabilia that goes from Elvis and the 1950's to today.
+In the spring of 2015, Lansky Brothers had a grand opening of a new store, located on Second and Beale St., only a few steps away from the original location on Beale.
+A visit to the store is like stepping back into history as you observe the photos and memorabilia that goes from Elvis and the 1950s to today.